-BOSTON (CBS) – It is very difficult to talk about money two days before Christmas but I am going to try.
+BOSTON (CBS) – It is very difficult to talk about money just days before Christmas but I am going to try.

 Taxes are the price we pay for a civilized society and they will always be here.
 So let’s try to get some deductions for this year.